Before You Spend More On Marketing

 This style of animated testimonials can be visually interesting, and can be used for customers who may have a great story to tell, but are put off by having to be on camera or cannot be on camera due to their location.

-I will not lie to you; the quality of self recordings and video call testimonials are hard to control.
+The quality of self recordings and video call testimonials is hard to control.
 All we can do is mitigate or reduce the risk.
 We have a short video here on how you can improve Self-Filmed Video testimonials.

 For example, we offer animated Testimonials which reduce the risk of visual quality of self recorded testimonials, and online video call testimonials.